FDio/site/README.md

 ### Create a branch

-For the pull request you should create a branch with:
+For the pull request you should create a branch.

 ``` console
 $ git checkout -b add-more-to-readme